For many students, spring break is the perfect opportunity to let off some steam before the end of year testing.

 Bubbles are cheap and a great way to kill an hour.

-Step it up a notch and make your own bubbles recipes at home.
+Step it up a notch and make your own bubble recipes at home.

 They even have fun giant bubble blowers.